PremiereGlobal/vault-admin/README.md

 	premiereglobal/vault-admin:latest
 ```

-Map wherever you have your Vault configuration files to `/config` within the container.
+Map wherever you have your Vault Admin configuration files to `/config` within the container.

 ## Options
 All options can be set via environment variables or command line options